 The International Economic Justice League, Inc. (IEJL) is a California nonprofit 501 (c)(3) corporation, founded in 2016, with the mission to abate corruption.
 To accomplish this objective, IEJL is establishing a community of ethical commerce among Future Leaders through IEJL sponsored content and activities.

-IEJL is a team of dedicated and passionate individuals who strive to develop a corrupt-free system of commerce, using education, peer-support and mentoring in all countries desiring economic justice for their citizens.
-Students and alumni from around the world are spearheading IEJL to accomplish the objective of enculturating young leaders into a system of ethical business practices.
+IEJL is a team of dedicated and passionate individuals who are taking steps towards eliminating corruption, through the utilization of education, peer-support and mentoring in countries desiring economic justice for its citizens.
+Students and alumni from around the world are spearheading IEJL to accomplish the objective of a brighter and more ethical future.

 Planting the Seeds